Refrigerator Dough White Bread Recipe

-This refrigerator dough white bread recipe is one of my three amazing recipes you can make with refrigerator dough.
+This refrigerator dough white bread recipe is one of many amazing recipes you can make with refrigerator dough.
 This simple white bread is perfect to have on hand whether you want a piece of toast in the morning or as a loaf on the dinner table.
 This recipe is way too easy not to enjoy on any given day.

 Refrigerator Dough Cheese Bread , Flat Bread and Focaccia are the other 3 types of bread I make using the easiest refrigerator dough recipe.
 One of the wonderful things about all of these bread recipes is that they are ready in under an hour and so easy to do.